bakiromar/Comp1536Assignment/README.md

 MEMO 1

-For all pages with a header, all non-header content must be contained in a <div class="container"></div>
-The container class has a margin-top that pushes content down so it shows below the fixed header.
+For all pages with a header, all non-header content must be contained in a 'div class="container"' The container class has a margin-top that pushes content down so it shows below the fixed header.

 ATTENTION PLEASE READ